 A process is a series of steps that need to be carried out to complete a task.
 The way something works the best.
 Processes can occur as a one-off event or reoccurring on a daily / weekly basis or periodic for example quarterly.

 How do you define a process?
 A series of progressive steps you must take to complete a task.

 What is the purpose of a process?
 Defining the best way a task should be completed ensures consistency.

 Why is a process important?
 Processes are important because they describe how things should be done.

 So why use checklist what do they offer that a to-do list doesn't?
 Checklists offer a way of assuring tasks are completed in a certain way and important steps are not missed in the process.
 Offering a guide to best practices

-Checklists go back a long way and proven themselves over and over again.
+Checklists go back a long way and have proven themselves over and over again.

 The aviation industry is one area that made use of checklists regularly.
 The complexity of flying and the potential for human error was identified during the war when the B-17 long-range bomber crashed.
 Realising that a simple checklist would make sure a step was not missed and reduce pilot error.
 Still to this day pilots must run through a rigorous pre-flight checklist before a takeoff.

 NASA gets a lot of credit for making checklists as popular as they are today.
 If you have ever watched a rocket launch, then you have heard the controllers run through a NASA checklist to make certain that everything is ready for takeoff.